-- A hacktivist brought down wikileaks(just before the cable leak) using Distributed Denial of Service(DDOS) attack.
+- A hacktivist brought down WikiLeaks(just before the cable leak) using Distributed Denial of Service(DDOS) attack.

-- Bank of America, Paypal and Visa declared not to process payment(donations) to wikileaks.
+- Bank of America, Paypal, and Visa declared not to process payment(donations) to WikiLeaks.

-- Assange dating profile from OKCupid was discussed and his (more than 5 years old) love letters(mails) to a19-year old were leaked(he was 33 then)
+- Assange dating profile from OKCupid was discussed and his more than five years old love letters to a 19-year-old were leaked.
+He was 33 then.

 - Bank of America (~300) registers anti-BofA domain names